appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_triplanar.rst

 Projection
 ^^^^^^^^^^

+*Blend Mode*
+    Allowing the user to choose between blending colors, or blending tangent space normal maps [#]_.
+It can take the values

+        * Color
+        * Tangent Normal

 *Blend Softness*
     Controls the transition softness between the projections, with higher values having a faded and very wide transition, and lower values having sharper well defined transition areas.